 Juneteenth: Context and Connotation of Emancipation Day

-This week's blog is guest written in two parts.
-Loudoun Museum board member Omari Faulkner shares his personal thoughts on the holiday of Juneteenth and it's cultural significance in part one.
+This blog is an update from a two-part series from 2020 looking at Juneteenth.
+Loudoun Museum Vice Chair Omari Faulkner shares his personal thoughts on the holiday of Juneteenth and it's cultural significance in part one, as well as a preview of a relevant upcoming initiative at the Museum.
 This is followed by a contextual history of Juneteenth including information about past and present celebrations in part two, written by Loudoun Museum staff Paige Armstrong.

 – Omari Faulkner, Loudoun Museum’s Vice Chairman